jwill824/Thingstead.Aspire.Hosting.Ngrok/README.md

 If you prefer a manual release instead, you can create and push a tag (for example `v1.2.0`) and the workflow will use that tag's version.

+> [!WARNING]
+> Never commit `NuGet.config` containing `ClearTextPassword` to source control.
+Keep credentials in your password manager or Keychain and use the template in this repo.

 ### How to influence version bumps

 Use Conventional Commit style messages to influence the bump type: